cran/forsearch/README.md

 ```
-The table below summarizes the use of plotdiag.xxx functions in lm, lme and glm databases:
+The table below summarizes the use of plotdiag.xxx functions on forsearch_lm, _lme
+and _glm object databases:

 ```
 ------------------- | -------------------------------- | --- | --- | ---